GluuFederation/docs-ce-prod/3.1.3/source/docker/intro.md

 This documentation is primarily focused on utilizing Docker, but it's entirely possible to use these containers with other container engines, like rkt.

 ## Features
-- Consistency
+- Consistent Environments
-- Isolation
+- Isolated Instances
-- Platform independence
+- Platform Independence
 - Scalability
 - Modularity
 - Ease of Operations